Draw plate: History

+Anvil and drawplate for jewelry making, Kyivan Rus', 12th-14th centuries.

 The origins of wire-drawing are uncertain.
 One of the earliest known written references to wire-making is Exodus 39:3, which suggests that gold was hammered into sheets, cut into strips, and then these strips were made into gold wire, but the precise technique is not clear.
 The oldest clear written descriptions of the method are the twelfth-century De diversis artibus by Theophilus Presbyter and the sixteenth-century De la pirotechnia by Vannoccio Biringuccio.
 As of 2023, the earliest known draw plates dated to around the sixth century.
+As of 2026, the earliest known draw plates dated to Roman times.